samvera-labs/ramp/README.md

 export default App;
 ```

-**NOTE**: When using the Transcript component with a different player (other than IIIFPlayer), the media player (the one with the given `playerID` in the props) should have a `dataset` property called `data-canvasindex` (starts from 0) indicating the current canvas rendered on the media player from the IIIF manifest.
-This attribute needs to be updated when the canvas changes within the player.
-This index is used by the Transcript component to render the proper transcript files.
+**NOTE**: When using the Transcript component with a different player (other than IIIFPlayer), the media player (the one with the given `playerID` in the props) needs to have a couple of attributes.
+Read more about this requirement in the [Wiki](https://github.com/samvera-labs/iiif-react-media-player/wiki/Transcript-Component#note).

 ### Cross-site Requests